 Although there had been no official announcement, inside the LA County Sheriff’s SEB, the word spread quickly.

-Within a few days, Garrido began getting texts and calls from K-9 deputies who were upset by what they’d heard about the dog’s death, and felt there was something wrong with the story.
+Within a few days, Garrido began getting texts and calls from K-9 deputies who were upset by what they’d heard about the dog’s death.
+The deputies felt there was something wrong with the story.

-According to department sources, the deputies reaching out to Garrido wanted to make certain the LASD was going to investigate what exactly had occurred that had resulted in a K-9 being stuck in the overheated vehicle of his handler Sgt.
+According to department sources, those reaching out to Garrido wanted to make certain the LASD was going to investigate what exactly had occurred that resulted in a K-9 being stuck in the overheated vehicle of his handler Sgt.
 Daniel Tobin.

 Garrido, in turn, called his own SEB boss, Captain Joseph “Joe” Williams, to emphasize the need for an investigation.